May Mental Health Awareness Month

 Congressional Events for May Mental Health Awareness Month:

-May 11, 2016 – Children's Mental Health Panel.
-Co-hosted by Congressional Mental Health Caucus Chair Congresswoman Grace F. Napolitano (D-CA-32) and Congressman John Katko (R-NY-24), in conjunction with NAMI, Mental Health America, National Federation of Families for Children's Mental Health, American Acadmy of Child and Adolescent Psychiatry, and the Bazelon Center.
-There will be a briefing and panel discussion to highlight the impact of early identification and intervention through school-based programs that positively impact youth development, improve systems of care programs, and educate school staff and the surrounding community.
+May 1, 2017 – Children's Mental Health Panel.
+Co-hosted by Congressional Mental Health Caucus Chair Congresswoman Grace F. Napolitano (D-CA-32) and Congressman John Katko (R-NY-24), in conjunction with NAMI, Mental Health America, National Federation of Families for Children's Mental Health, American Academy of Child and Adolescent Psychiatry.
+There will be a briefing and panel discussion that will focus on the need for integration of mental health and physical health for children to improve long-term outcomes.

-May 18, 2016 – Military Mental Health Awareness Day.
+May 17, 2017 – Military Mental Health Awareness Day.
 Military Mental Health Caucus Co-Chairs, Reps.
-Tim Ryan (D-OH-13) & Thomas Rooney (R-FL-17), will co-host a briefing and panel discussion on Peer Support Specialists deployed in the VA system to help veterans navigate the behavioral health system.
+Tim Ryan (D-OH-13) & Thomas Rooney (R-FL-17), will co-host a short presentation and mixer highlighting the National Intrepid Center of Excellence's Art Therapy Program, including a demonstration with service and therapy dogs.

 Join the conversation and spread the word on Twitter by following me at @gracenapolitano.
-Also, please use the official Mental Health Awareness Month hashtag #mhm2016 to participate.
+Also, please use the official Mental Health Awareness Month hashtag #mhm2017 to participate.

 Materials related to these events will be posted online, and recorded videos for some events will be available online following the events.
 Please continue to check this web page for updates.